 Actor Chris Zylka was booked for a two-episode arc as a deaf, mute patient in the series' second season.
 However, Zylka was quietly dismissed from the show after refusing to shave his head for the role.
 Producers then wrote the role out in the wake of the actor's ouster.

-Kathy Bates, who stars in seasons three, four and five, starred in Misery, a horror film for which she won an Oscar.
+Kathy Bates (Kathy Bates), who stars in seasons three, four, five and 6, starred in Stephen King's Misery (1990), a horror film for which she won an Oscar.
 Jessica Lange was in contention for Bates' role in the film.
 They both costar in this horror anthology together.

 It was reported that Eric Stonestreet was booked for a guest spot as a serial killer who shares scenes with Sarah Paulson's Lana Winters in Season 2, but the scenes were cut or left unaired for unknown reasons.
 A similar thing happened to Max Adler's role as Mr. Capshaw.